PatAltimore/Docs/ContributorGuide/contributing-and-publishing.md

     The current branch will be prefaced with an asterisk.

-2. Now, you are ready to make changes in your local repository's working branch.
-Create your new article or make changes to an existing article in the local working directory (`c:\users\user-account\repository-name\`).
-Use Windows Explorer to open and create new markdown files, and use your markdown editor to edit them.
+2. Now, you are ready to make changes to your local repository's working branch.
+You can update articles using the text editor of your choice; if you wish to create a new article, please see [Creating a new docs.microsoft.com article](create-new-article.md).

+## Committing changes to your local working branch

+Git tracks a set of changes in a *commit*.
+A commit is a group of related changes you've made to several files.
+This allows you to group snapshots of changes that can be reversed if necessary.

-3. As you create/modify/delete files in your working directory, you first need to "add" them to the staging area (aka: Index), then "commit" them from your working branch into your persisted copy of your branch, on a regular basis:
+1. As you create/modify/delete files in your working directory, you first need to "add" them to the staging area (aka: Index), then "commit" them from your working branch into your persisted copy of your branch, on a regular basis:

    ```
    git add -A